chrislomonico/MinimumViableDataspace/docs/developer/decision-records/2022-06-20-mvd-onboarding/README.md

 # Participants onboarding in MVD dataspace

-This document presents the infrastructure steps for the scenario to onboard participants in the dataspace.
+This document outlines the infrastructure steps for the scenario of including participants in the data space.

 ## Precondition - GAIA-X membership